openbci-archive/OpenBCI_Python/README.md

 OpenBCI 8 and 32 bit board with 8 or 16 channels.

-This library includes the main open_bci_v3 class definition that instantiates an OpenBCI Board object.
-This object will initialize communication with the board and get the environment ready for data streaming.
-This library is designed to work with iOS and Linux distributions.
-To use a Windows OS, change the __init__ function in open_bci_v3.py to establish a serial connection in Windows.
+This library includes the OpenBCICyton and OpenBCIGanglion classes which are drivers for their respective devices.
+The OpenBCICyton class is designed to work on all systems, while the OpenBCIGanglion class relies on a Bluetooth driver that is only available on Linux, discussed in the next section.

 For additional details on connecting your Cyton board visit: http://docs.openbci.com/Hardware/02-Cyton

 ### Ganglion Board

-The Ganglion board relies on Bluetooth Low Energy connectivity (BLE).
+The Ganglion board relies on Bluetooth Low Energy connectivity (BLE), and our code relies on the BluePy library to communicate with it.
+The BluePy library currently only works on Linux-based operating systems.
+To use Ganglion you will need to install it:

+`pip install bluepy`

+You may be able to use the Ganglion board from a virtual machine (VM) running Linux on other operating systems, such as MacOS or Windows.
+See [this thread](https://github.com/OpenBCI/OpenBCI_Python/issues/68) for advice.

-You may need to alter the settings of your bluetooth adapter in order to reduce latency and avoid packet drops -- e.g. if the terminal spams "Warning: Dropped 1 packets" several times a seconds, DO THAT.
+You may need to alter the settings of your Bluetooth adapter in order to reduce latency and avoid packet drops -- e.g. if the terminal spams "Warning: Dropped 1 packets" several times a seconds, DO THAT.

-On linux, assuming `hci0` is the name of your bluetooth adapter:
+On Linux, assuming `hci0` is the name of your bluetooth adapter:

 `sudo bash -c 'echo 9 > /sys/kernel/debug/bluetooth/hci0/conn_min_interval'`